Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Line-Pieces in Higher Dimensions

 For the sake of concise notation, we refer to this sum as $s$ for the remainder of the line-bishop and line-queen proofs.
-As a check, we note that a bishop in the corner has value $n/2$ for all $r$, meaning it attacks, $k!n- n/2(2+\sum_{i=3}^{k}(i!-(i-1)!) $ spaces.
-This simplifies to $k!n/2$, since by telescoping we have

-For a $k$-dimensional chess board, there are $2^{k-3}(k-1)k$ two-dimensional faces, see for example \cite{Banchoff}, and as shown in the $2$-dimensional bishop case, there are $8r_2$ spaces for the $r_2$\textsuperscript{th} ring.
-We define the expected percentage of safe squares on a chessboard in $k$ dimensions as
+As a check, we note that a bishop in the corner has value $n/2$ for all $r$, meaning it attacks, $(k^2-k)n- n/2(2\sum_{i=2}^{k}(i-1))=(k^2-k)n- n(k^2-k)/2=n(k^2-k)/2$ spaces.
+This is as expected, because a bishop placed in the corner should attack $n$ spaces for all of the $(k^2-k)/2$ planes it resides in.
+For a $k$-dimensional chess board, there are $2^{k-3}(k-1)k$ two-dimensional faces, see for example \cite{Ban96}.
+As shown in the $2$-dimensional bishop case, there are $8r_2$ spaces for the $r_2$\textsuperscript{th} ring.
+We define the expected percentage of safe spaces on a chessboard in $k$ dimensions as